 Thus since bringing my own lunch is often out of the equation, I have found some places that deliver veggie food.
 Time to share!

 I think this will be particularly helpful for veg*ns working in Vietnam as not all office have veggie eateries nearby.
 Therefore, you are left with two choices: bringing your own lunch, and ordering food delivery.
 I'm going to help you out with the second option.
 Also, should your non-veggie coworkers, or anyone really, wanna try delish vegan food, you have a few suggestions to offer ❤

 |Photo from Măng's Mania Facebook page|

 Măng's Mania delivers vegan food to your doorstep on weekdays (Monday-Friday).
 Quality vegan Vietnamese food.
-The menu is changed weekly with a variety of rice dishes and noodle soup.
+The menu is changed weekly with a variety of rice and noodle soup dishes.
 I have ordered from them several times already and can attest that their food is delicious and wholesome.
 They also sell non-GMO tofu.
 Occasionally, they also deliver on weekends, either Saturday or Sunday, usually the latter.

 |Your delivery! 💁|

 |Brown rice + boiled green beans + Vietnamese veggie "fishcakes" with tomato sauce + soup (not featured)|